signalfx/integrations/collectd-docker/README.md

 1. Download SignalFx’s [sample configuration file](https://github.com/signalfx/integrations/blob/master/collectd-docker/10-docker.conf) for this plugin to `/etc/collectd/managed_config`.

-1. Modify the configuration file to provide values that make sense for your environment, as described [below](#configuration).
+1. Modify the configuration file to provide values that make sense for your environment, as described in [Configuration](#configuration) below.

 1. Restart collectd.